unicode-org/icu/tools/currency/readme.txt

 You can either edit the table in NumericCodeData manually, or run the tool command "print" and copy the output and paste it to the table.

-Once you make sure "ant check" returns no errors, run "ant build".
+Once you make sure "ant check" returns no errors, run "ant resource".
 This target generate out/res/currencyNumericCodes.txt.
 The file should go to
 <icu4c>/source/data/misc directory.